ClintH/ixfx-demos/ml/pose/README.md

 For example: `source.html?model=MoveNet&moveNetModelType=MultiPose.Lightning` will use the MoveNet model, with MultiPose.Lightning, for detecting multiple poses.

+# common-pose.js

+All the pose sketches import a small library, `common-pose.js`.
+Read the source and documentation for more details.

+In brief...

+`sanityCheck(pose:Pose, opts:SanityChecks) => Pose`
+* Reduces score of keypoints which seem wrong (eg ankles being above shoulders).
+By default all the checks are enabled, so you may need to customise the options to disable certain checks if you don't want to penalise certain kinds of poses.
+* It additionally removes keypoints below a given threshold
+* Returned pose is a copy of the input pose with these changes made.

+`smoothPose(amt:number, a:Pose, b:Pose) => Pose`
+* Interpolate from pose A to B by given amount.
+Returns a new pose.

+`absPose = (p, bounds, horizontalMirror = false) => Pose`
+* Returns a pose with all keypoints and bounding box mapped to the given `bounds`
+* eg for converting a relative pose into screen coordinates

+`debugDrawPose = (ctx, p, opts = {})`
+* Draws the keypoints, names and scores for a pose in the given drawing context

+`commonPoseSetup()`
+* Listens for button presses that control the source IFRAME

+`poseProcessor(smoothingAmt:number, sanityOpts:SanityChecks) => (pose:Pose) => Pose`
+* Returns a 'PoseProcessor'

+`PoseProcessor.process(pose:Pose)=>Pose`
+* This function does runs `sanityCheck` and `smoothPose`, returning result

+`PoseProcessor.processed:Pose`
+* This property is the last processed pose

+`PoseProcessor.id:string`
+* Id of pose being processed

 # Troubleshooting

 `TypeError: t.Pose is not a constructor`